top of page

 1. Targeting Too Broad of an Audience

-A common mistake businesses make is trying to appeal to everyone.
-The reality?
-When you speak to everyone, you resonate with no one.
+A common mistake is trying to appeal to everyone.
+The reality is that when you speak to everyone, you resonate with no one.
 Generic messaging makes it difficult for potential buyers to see how your product fits their unique needs.
-When people don’t see themselves reflected in your copy (like looking into a mirror), it is easy for them to scroll past without a second thought.
+If people don't see themselves in your copy, they will simply scroll past.

 The solution?
-Instead of casting a wide net, refine your target audience and tailor your messaging to their specific pain points.
-For example, when you crave a takeaway burger, do you automatically think of the family restaurant with a vast menu from chicken tenders to Chinese food or the burger joint down the street?
+Refine your target audience and tailor your messaging to their specific pain points.
+Instead of casting a wide net, think about targeting a niche market.
+For example, if you're craving a takeaway burger, do you think of the family restaurant with a vast menu or the burger joint down the street?
 The latter has a better chance of attracting customers who know exactly what they want.
-In business, it's not just about attracting prospects but qualified leads.
+It’s crucial to attract not just prospects but qualified leads.

 2. Lack of a Strong Differentiator

-If your product positioning sounds like every other option on the market, customers will default to the brands they already know and trust.
-77% of B2C buyers are likelier to choose a brand they recognize over a lesser-known competitor. (cxl.com)
+If your product sounds like every other option on the market, customers will naturally choose brands they already know and trust.
+77% of B2C buyers are more likely to choose a recognized brand over a lesser-known competitor.
+Source

-To stand out, define what makes your product different.
-It could be an exclusive feature, a more personalized experience, or an innovative pricing model.
+To stand out, identify what makes your product different.
+It could be an exclusive feature, a personalized experience, or an innovative pricing model.
+For example, toothpaste brands focus on different aspects: some highlight whitening, others sensitivity relief, and some emphasize natural ingredients.
+Even though they perform the same function, their unique positioning effectively meets specific consumer needs.

 3. Failing to Address a Real Problem

-Even the best products will struggle if customers don’t see them as the answer to a specific problem.
-Effective positioning aligns with what your audience actually wants, not just what you assume they need.
+Even the best products will struggle if customers don’t see them as a solution to a specific problem.
+Effective positioning aligns with what your audience actually wants, not just what you think they need.

 4. Focusing on Features Instead of Benefits

-Customers don’t buy features—they buy solutions.
-If your messaging is overloaded with technical jargon rather than actual outcomes, it’s harder for people to see why they should care.
+Customers don’t buy features; they buy solutions.
+If your messaging is packed with technical jargon, people may struggle to see why they should care about your product.

-For example, instead of saying, “This project management tool includes customizable workflows and automated reminders,” shift the focus to: “Never miss a deadline again—automate tasks and streamline team collaboration effortlessly.”
+For instance, instead of saying, “This project management tool includes customizable workflows and automated reminders,” focus on the benefits: “Never miss a deadline again—automate tasks and streamline team collaboration effortlessly.”

 Always ask: How does this make my customer’s life easier?
-That’s what your positioning should highlight.
+That’s what your positioning should emphasize.

 5. Inconsistent Messaging Across Channels